Workers’ Memorial Day 2020 - April 28th

-Colleagues from Congress, Ibec, the Health and Safety Authority and Construction Industry Federation will join together to mark the occasion with a national commemoration event in Dublin.
-We are asking you, as a key stakeholder, to join the efforts nationally.
-To the mark the day there are a range of initiatives that your organisation should consider including:
+Colleagues from Congress, Ibec, the Health and Safety Authority and Construction Industry Federation will come together to mark the occasion with a programme of joint awareness raising initiatives.
+To mark the day there are a range of initiatives that your organisation should consider including:

-- Get involved by using the national Workers’ Memorial Day Ireland logo on your website, social media presence, presentations, email signatures, displays and in offices and workplaces. (download here)
+- Get involved by using the national Workers’ Memorial Day Ireland logo on your website, social media presence, presentations, email signatures, displays and in offices and workplaces

 - In-house training sessions or a toolbox talk